Written by Kristina Hicks-Hamblin

 So if you want to know what you’re saving without the hassle of isolating your crops, choose types that are self-pollinated.

-Note: if you’re only growing one type of a certain plant and don’t have nearby neighbors growing another type of the same plant, you won’t have to worry about this issue!
+Note: if you’re only growing one type of a certain plant and don’t have nearby neighbors growing another type of the same plant, you may not have to worry about this too much.
+But always be careful with the cucurbitaceae family.
+The results of their cross pollination are usually a big letdown.

 Annuals